huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_instance.md

 * `security_group_id` - (Required, String) Specifies the ID of a security group.

-* `availability_zones` - (Required, List, ForceNew) The codes of the AZ where the Kafka instances reside.
+* `availability_zones` - (Required, List, ForceNew) The names of the AZ where the Kafka instances reside.
   The parameter value can not be left blank or an empty array.
 Changing this creates a new instance resource.

   -> **NOTE:** Deploy one availability zone or at least three availability zones.
 Do not select two availability zones.